Supermarine Spitfire Mk V

-During the Battle of Britain in 1940 the Spitfire Mk I had barely maintained superiority over the German Me 109 E, and the few Spitfire Mk IIs that took part had but a small increase in performance over the Mk I. Therefore, in October 1940, the Air Staff of the Royal Air Force turned to the question of a replacement aircraft.
+During the Battle of Britain in 1940 the Spitfire Mk I had barely maintained superiority over the German Me 109 E, and the few Spitfire Mk II’s that took part had but a small increase in performance over the Mk I. Therefore, in October 1940, the Air Staff of the Royal Air Force turned to the question of a replacement aircraft.

 The intended successor to the earlier Marks was the Mk III, which had been under development since 1939, and had already flown.
-This aircraft had a number of significant features including a new wing design, a retractable tail wheel, and a Rolls Royce Merlin XX engine.
+This aircraft had a number of significant features including a new wing design, a retractable tail wheel, and a Rolls-Royce Merlin XX engine.
 As a first step 1,120 Mk III’s were ordered in October.

-However, it was realized that it would take some time to tool up for production of the new aircraft and thus, as an interim measure, Rolls-Royce were asked to install the new Merlin 45 engine into the basic Mk I airframe to produce the Spitfire V (the Mk IV designation having already been allocated to a Griffonengined version of the Mk III).
+However, it was realized that it would take some time to tool up for production of the new aircraft and thus, as an interim measure, Rolls-Royce were asked to install the new Merlin 45 engine into the basic Mk I airframe to produce the Spitfire V (the Mk IV designation having already been allocated to a Griffon-engined version of the Mk III).

 The first V to enter service, was delivered to No 92 Squadron early in December 1940.

 Only ninety-four of the variant VA with eight 0.303 Browning machine guns were produced, all others were VB armed with two 20 mm cannons and four machine guns.
-In the course of events the III was to be cancelled, and some of the special features of that version were incorporated into the Mk V, of which a total of 6,464 fighter versions were built between 1941 and 1943.
+In the course of events the III was to be cancelled, and some special features of that version were incorporated into the Mk V, of which a total of 6,464 fighter versions were built between 1941 and 1943.

 The aircraft saw service with more than one hundred and forty squadrons of the RAF and was supplied to nine foreign countries, including the United States.
-It was employed on all battle fronts during the war and, in many cases, was instrumental in turning the tide of the air war in favour of the Allied forces.
+It was employed on all battle fronts during the war and, in many cases, was instrumental in turning the tide of the air war in favor of the Allied forces.

 In the first few months of 1941, the Spitfire V went into service with Nos.
 41, 54, 64, and 91 Squadrons.
 During May, the first Messerschmitt Bf 109 F was encountered in combat, and the Mk V was publicly announced.
-By this time production was under way.
-The aircrafts were rapidly introduced into the squadrons, and by the summer the RAF was on the offensive over the Low Countries of Europe.
+By this time, production was under way.
+The aircraft were rapidly introduced into the squadrons, and by the summer the RAF was on the offensive over the Low Countries of Europe.
 The offensive took the form of fighter sweeps and daylight bombing by Blenheims and Stirlings, the Spitfire V’s providing escort cover.
 By September, twenty-seven squadrons were equipped with the Mk VB.